 - Critical and Analysis and Reasoning Skills

-For general information about the MCAT format and content, please refer to the MCAT website FAQ page.
+For general information about the MCAT format and content, please refer to the Taking the MCAT website.

 It is advised that you complete your chemistry, physics and biology prerequisites before taking the exam.
 You may take the MCAT in the spring quarter in which you are enrolled in Chem 109C or Physics 6C; however, it is recommended that carbohydrates and amino acids have been covered in organic chemistry, as well as optics in physics.
 MCDB 108 or 110, MCDB 111 or EEMB 154, and MCDB 101A should also be completed prior to taking the exam.